 In use, we’ve concluded that Osprey traded some of the amazing ventilation of the Atmos AG for the greater comfort of the Aether AG (a fine compromise for many people).
 As such, we did end up with sweaty backs in the 85°F heat of Utah, which was the most noticeable along the non-ventilated hipbelt.
 In very similar conditions with the Atmos, we had far fewer issues.
 That being said, the sections of mesh along the lower back did outperform many other bags we’ve tested, including Gregory’s Baltoro.

 The Osprey Aether AG has the organization you would expect from a feature-rich pack.
 The top lid has 1 medium-sized and 1 large zippered pocket, and the main portion of the bag has a large mesh pocket along the front.
-In comparison, we do prefer the more secure zippered front pocket on the Gregory Baltoro, but the use of mesh means the Osprey can accommodate wet gear.
+In comparison, we do prefer the more secure zippered front pockets that flank the mesh shove-it pocket on the Gregory Baltoro, but the Osprey's stretchy pocket is still a handy feature.
 To round out the organization, a J-shaped zipper is great for accessing items in the main compartment, and the 2 hipbelt pockets are plenty big for smartphones and had no issues holding a point-and-shoot camera (our Sony RX100).
 Those carrying trekking poles or an ice axe have plenty of attachment points.

 Water storage on the Aether AG is just as good: the two water bottle pockets have top and side access, which make it easy for grabbing a bottle without taking off your pack.
 And the stretchy material can hold a Nalgene even when the interior of the pack is full (this is a problem we’ve run into with some other packs lately).
 On the interior, the Aether has the standard hanging loop, sleeve, and exit port for a hydration reservoir.